CHELSEA MADE THREE BIDS IN 24 HOURS TO CLINCH SALAH DEAL

 Rio Ferdinand, Marouane Fellaini, Robin van Persie and Wayne Rooney all resumed training with the first team during the last week and will be put through their paces on Monday morning.

-Van Persie hinted to fans on Saturday that he would feature against Cardiff, tweeting "See you all on Tuesday" alongside a picture of Juan Mata, who had just touched down in his helicopter.
+Van Persie hinted to fans Saturday that he would feature against Cardiff, tweeting "See you all on Tuesday" alongside a picture of Juan Mata, who had just touched down in his helicopter.

 - Paul Clennam